spacecowboy/AndroidCodeGenerator/README.md

 This is a python module which generates Android classes.
 It is most useful for creating an initial database and contentprovider for a project.

+I plan on adding all necessary classes for a database with a contentprovider to start with.
+More types of classes might follow as I see a need for them.

 An example generation
 can be seen below where quite a simple table is created and then a java OrmClass is generated.